 In addition to playing, Eilidh and Mark are both experienced tutors, and are available for workshops and master classes in single instrument or mixed instrument settings.

 Eilidh Steel is from Helensburgh, Argyllshire where she started playing fiddle at the age of six.
-She was awarded the Sir Jimmy Shand Scholarship to study a BA Honours degree in Scottish Music at the Royal Scottish Academy of Music and Drama (now renamed the Royal Conservatoire of Scotland) in Glasgow.
+She was awarded the Sir Jimmy Shand Scholarship to study a BA Honours degree in Scottish Music at the Royal Conservatoire of Scotland in Glasgow.

-Since graduating she has worked as a full time musician.
+Since graduating she has worked as a full time musician, composer and tutor.
 Eilidh is a respected tunesmith and her compositions are being performed and recorded by many artists throughout the world.

 For 8 years, on the side of performing, Eilidh was the Artistic Director of the Scots Fiddle Festival, which is one of Scotland’s biggest traditional music festivals.